 Oliver Bernard Wright

-O. B. Wright initially specialized in low temperature solid state physics.
-During his PhD course he published a detailed account of the thermoelastic effect in glasses at low temperatures—a modern version of a rubber band experiment in which the temperature change of the band is monitored on stretching.
+O. B. Wright initially specialized in low-temperature solid-state physics.
+During his PhD course, he published a detailed account of the thermoelastic effect in glasses at low temperatures — a modern version of a rubber band experiment in which the temperature change of the band is monitored while stretching it.

-After obtaining an industrial post he concentrated on applications of optics in sensor physics, in particular specializing in the use of ultrashort optical pulses for generating and detecting picosecond acoustic phonon pulses in thin films and multilayers.
-He developed a related phonon pulse detection technique based on the measurement of picosecond surface motion.
-With this technique he demonstrated how ultrafast electron diffusion could be probed in metals, and he contributed to the development of a theory of this diffusion, establishing an analytical relationship between the electron energy relaxation time and the electron-phonon and electron-electron coupling strengths.
+During his time in industry he focused on applying optics to sensor physics, with a particular specialization in using ultrashort optical pulses to generate and detect picosecond acoustic phonon pulses in thin films and multilayers.
+He developed a related phonon pulse detection technique based on measuring picosecond surface motion.
+Using this technique, he demonstrated how ultrafast electron diffusion could be probed in metals, and he contributed to the development of a theory for this diffusion.

-Focusing in 2001-2002 at Hokkaido University on semiconductors, he measured the shape of picosecond acoustic phonon pulses generated in gallium arsenide, and was involved in similar spectroscopic experiments on semiconductor quantum wells.
+During his time at Hokkaido University, he measured the shape of picosecond acoustic phonon pulses generated in semiconductors and quantum wells.

-In 2002 he also helped establish a method for watching ripples on crystals using ultrafast interferometry as well as making contributions to the theory of the detection of phonon pulses in multilayers.
+In addition, he helped establish a method for watching ripples on crystals using ultrafast interferometry and made contributions to the theory of the detection of phonon pulses in multilayers.

-He has also worked on the development of ultrasonic force microscopy and new local probe imaging techniques based on thermal waves at high frequencies and on nanometre length scales.
+He has also been involved in the development of ultrasonic force microscopy and new local probe imaging techniques based on thermal waves at high frequencies and nanometer length scales.

-From 2004 he was involved in extending picosecond ultrasonics to shear waves, to liquids, and to contact mechanics, as well as spending time watching ripples travelling on phononic crystals and resonators.
+Additionally, he extended picosecond ultrasonics to shear waves, liquids, and contact mechanics.
+He also spent time studying the propagation of ripples on phononic crystals and resonators.

-More recently he has worked on gigahertz vibrations of nanostructures, including plasmonic crystals, and begun work on acoustic metamaterials.
+More recently, he has focused on the gigahertz vibrations of nanostructures, including plasmonic nanostructures, and is conducting research on acoustic metamaterials.
 Furthermore, at Osaka University, he is working on picosecond acoustic biosensors.

 EDUCATION AND EMPLOYMENT